murtaugh/go-piper/README.md

 ### Collaborating is now easy

 go-reveal automatically makes your presentation multi-user.
 If you want to give another person access to your presentation all you need to do is to share a special URL.
-The URL looks almost exactly like the one you have for your presentation but with a query string inserted.
-At the moment, you can get the URL by pressing < Ctrl + g > and this will bring up an alert that contains the URL for you to copy.
-(Don't worry; a better method for retrieving it is on the way).
+If you move your mouse over the *Share* pop-out in the lower left of the presentation you can copy the given URL and share it around.

 Once you share this URL with somebody, that person can control your presentation and do the same things that you can do.
 You can share presenting duties with as many other people as you want.